strapi-community/strapi-tool-dockerize/README.md

 ## 🚦 Current Status

-This package is currently under development and should be consider **STABLE** in terms of state.
+This package is currently under development and should be considered **STABLE** in terms of state.
 I/We are currently accepting contributions and/or dedicated contributors to help develop and maintain this package.

 For more information on contributing please see [the contrib message below](#contributing).